ryanfb/dnsimple-tld-checker/README.md

 The output is tab-separated and suitable for piping to a .tsv file.

 The script uses a simple WHOIS check and heuristic for quickly checking availability.
 No available libraries I found were suitable for the variety of TLDs supported by DNSimple, and the DNSimple checkDomain API endpoint has a very restrictive rate limit.

+Because of this, a second script is provided which can take a list of full domains and verify their availability via the DNSimple API.
+An example use case is that you can use `dnsimple-tld-checker.rb` to brainstorm a list of possible domains, then filter down the list to ones you want to check are really available for registration via the DNSimple API with `dnsimple-tld-verifier.rb`.
+The `dnsimple-tld-verifier.rb` script will only output lines where the first entry is a verified available domain.

+Example usage:

+    bundle exec ./dnsimple-tld-checker.rb myname > myname.tsv
+    vim myname.tsv; echo 'only keeping domains I like' bundle exec ./dnsimple-tld-verifier.rb myname.tsv > myname-verified.tsv